corgibytes/styleguide/content-style-guide/resources/05-marketing-guide-template.html.md

 ### Resources

-As shown in MailChimp for Bloggers, this section is useful for sharing other tools or integrations that may be helpful for a given audience.
+As shown in Corgibytes for Bloggers, this section is useful for sharing other tools or integrations that may be helpful for a given audience.
 It can be divided into subcategories as shown here, or can be a bit more limited in scope.

 ### Education and support

-Usually the last section of the guide, it points people to other MailChimp resources that may be helpful for their specific needs.
-For example, the MailChimp for Online Sellers guide directs users to our blog, Knowledge Base, UX research, and Support team.
+Usually the last section of the guide, it points people to other Corgibytes resources that may be helpful for their specific needs.
+For example, the Corgibytes for Online Sellers guide directs users to our blog, Knowledge Base, UX research, and Support team.